roleyfoley/HanMadeHomemadeStatic/www/_products/porridge-mix.md

 A porridge mix that warms the heart and fills that rumbling tummy.
 A charming mix of spices, fruits and nuts that will spark memories of warm apple pie shared with loved ones on a cold Canberra night.&nbsp;

 Ingredients are selected to highlight the flavours of the season and 80% sourced locally to support a thriving community.
-Simply added your favourite milk, cook on the stove top and drizzle over some honey or maple syrup or a sprinkle of brown sugar, for a scrumptious start to the day.&nbsp;
+Simply add your favourite milk, cook on the stove top and drizzle over some honey or maple syrup or a sprinkle of brown sugar, for a scrumptious start to the day.&nbsp;